Using eCommerce trends to focus your content strategy

 This type of data is sometimes overlooked – or at least not used to its full potential when planning marketing and content strategies around seasonal events.

 As a marketer, you’re constantly challenged with targeting people at the right time.
-Search trend data not only gives you that insight, it enables you to understand consumer tastes and the seasonality of your offering.
+Search data not only gives you that insight, it enables you to understand consumer tastes and the seasonality of your offering.

 Using eCommerce trend data